 The concept of sustainability and sustainable development are commonly used as interchangeable terms.
-However, the former received much wider acceptance after the Brundtland Report "Our Common Future" of the World Commission on Environment and Development (WCED, (1987).
+However, the former received much wider acceptance after the Brundtland Report "Our Common Future" of the World Commission on Environment and Development (WCED, 1987).
 The Brundtland Report noted that a development can be made sustainable by ensuring that "it meets the needs of the present without compromising the ability of future generations to meet their own needs".
 Since then, this concept has been adopted as a key element for sustainability, or sustainable development.

 The concept of sustainability was promulgated and well taken during last three decades; however, this promulgation has led to considerable discussion.
+Some of the recent debates about the basic concept of sustainability and its attributes are reviewed briefly aimed at achieving clarity for developing a quantifiable definition for sustainable CBDWS, as follows.

 2.1.3.
-SUSTAINABILITY - WHAT CAN IT BE?
+SUSTAINABILITY ATTRIBUTES